aws/amazon-genomics-cli/site/content/en/docs/Tutorials/walkthrough.md

 agc workflow list
 ```

-For the `demo-project`, this should return something like:
+For the `demo-wdl-project`, this should return something like:

 ```
 2021-09-02T05:14:47Z 𝒊  Listing workflows.